On the Quantum Resolution of Cosmological Singularities using AdS/CFT: Anti-de Sitter Cosmology

-The boundary conditions (\ref{bdycond}) of interest here break conformal invariance weakly when the logarithm is large, and one cannot obtain the Lorentzian solution by analytic continuation from an $O(5)$-invariant instanton.
+The boundary conditions (\ref{bdycond}) differ from the AdS-invariant boundary conditions (\ref{asads}).
+This means we cannot obtain the Lorentzian solution simply by analytic continuation from an $O(5)$-invariant instanton.
 Instead one must evolve the initial data numerically.
-However, when the logarithm is large, our boundary conditions are nearly AdS-invariant except when $\a$ becomes large, and causality then restricts its effect.
+However, for sufficiently small values of $f>0$ , our boundary conditions are nearly AdS-invariant except when $\a$ becomes large, and causality then restricts its effect.
 In particular, since the evolution of the instanton data for AdS-invariant boundary conditions has trapped surfaces, a singularity will still form in the central region and the effect of the modification of the boundary conditions on the evolution will only be appreciable in the corners of the conformal diagram where the singularity hits the boundary at infinity.
 Hence it is reasonable to expect that a singularity must form under evolution with $\a_f$ boundary conditions when $f$ is small.
 This restricts us to positive $f$ since for negative $f$ we find instantons only for $f <-{\cal O}(1)$.
 It would now appear possible, however, for the singularity to be enclosed inside a large black hole instead of extending out to infinity.
 Since the instanton initial data have slightly negative mass, $M R_{AdS}^{-2} \sim -{\cal O}(1)$, these black holes must necessarily have scalar hair.
 In Appendix~A we numerically integrate the field equations to verify whether $\a_f $ boundary conditions admit static, spherically symmetric black hole solutions with scalar hair outside the horizon.
 We find a one-parameter set of spherical hairy black holes, which can be characterized by their conserved mass.
 However, it turns out that for $f>0$ the hairy black holes are always more massive than a vacuum Schwarzschild-AdS black hole of the same size.
 Hence the singularity that develops from the spherical negative mass initial data defined by the instanton cannot be hidden behind an event horizon.
 It is therefore plausible that it extends all the way to the boundary, cutting off all space.